Abuse of Public-facing Workers (Offences) Bill

 Overview

-This bill aims to increase protection for public-facing workers in England and Wales by creating new offences and increasing penalties for verbal and physical abuse directed at them while they are working or carrying out work-related duties.
+This bill aims to increase protection for public-facing workers in England and Wales by creating new offences and increasing sentences for existing offences involving verbal and physical abuse.
+It also designates attacks on these workers as an aggravating factor during sentencing for a wider range of crimes.

 Description